SeoHyeonBeom/SeoHyeonBeom.github.io/aboutme.md

 subtitle: This is Seo Hyeon Beom who will be the most influential person in AI Industry.
 ---

-Hello.
-This is Seo Hyeon Beom who will be the most influential person in AI Industry.
-Here are my skills.
+Seo Hyeon Beom

+Key Skills

-- language - C, Python, Java, Swift etc.
+- Languages - C, Python, Java, Swift etc.
 - Understanding and utilizing the latest Object Detection models (SSD, Fast R-CNN, CenterNet)
 - Object Detection Project for Custom Dataset using TensorFlow
 - Establishing a basic initial environment to develop the web